Doctor of Education (EdD) - Portland, Oregon

 (3) Higher education and student affairs

-Transfer Credit Options: Individuals who have completed a post master's program in one of the following areas are eligible for transfer credit: principal license, professional administrator license, or higher education and student affairs (HESA).
+Individuals who have completed a post master's program in one of the following areas are eligible for transfer credit: principal license, professional administrator license, or higher education and student affairs (HESA).
 UP alumni of these post master's certificate programs have satisfied the corresponding 15 credits of area of concentration courses in the EdD program.
-For individuals who have completed a post master's program in one of these areas at another institution, up to 12 post master's credits completed within 5 years of application to the EdD program may be considered for transfer toward the area of concentration courses, upon approval by the Associate Dean.
+For individuals who have completed a post master's program in one of these areas at another institution, up to 12 post master's credits completed within 5 years of application to the EdD program may be considered for transfer toward the area of concentration courses, upon approval by the Graduate Division Chair.
 Graduate courses completed as part of a master's program are not eligible for transfer.
 Students who enter the EdD program with a master's degree in principal licensure or HESA must select a different area of concentration in the EdD program.

-Accessible and Affordable: Courses are delivered on the UP campus one evening per week in the Fall and Spring semesters and twice per week during the day in the Summer semester.
 The School of Education offers programs at some of the lowest tuition rates in the metropolitan area.
 Review the current graduate program tuition rates.
 There is no fee to apply to the program.
 All programs are eligible for federal financial aid.

-Doctoral Research Associate Fellowship: Working under the direction of the School of Education faculty, the Research Associate will engage in research partnerships with school systems in the Portland metropolitan area and assist in research methodology consultations, data summary and preparation tasks, and applies P-12 research projects.
+Working under the direction of the School of Education faculty, the Research Associate will engage in research partnerships with school systems in the Portland metropolitan area and assist in research methodology consultations, data summary and preparation tasks, and applies P-12 research projects.
 Research Associates will receive a fiscal-year (12-month, July through June) fellowship, renewable for up to three years during the length of doctoral studies.
 The fellowship includes full tuition scholarship and a stipend paid on an hourly basis.
 For questions about becoming a doctoral fellow, please contact edresearch@up.edu.

-Information, Consultation, and Advising Sessions: The dates and times of upcoming information sessions are available in advance.
-For general questions about the EdD Portland program and questions related to transfer credits, please contact Anne Rasmussen at rasmusse@up.edu or 503.943.8257.
+The dates and times of upcoming information sessions are available in advance.
+For general questions about the EdD Portland program, questions related to transfer credits, and/or to schedule individual consultation with the Graduate Division Chair, please contact Dr. Julie Kalnin at kalnin@up.edu or 503.943.7886.

 Doctoral Core Courses (21 credits)